-Continually seeking to achieve a sense of honesty and purity with movement and looking for the poetry of the body in the space, in its simplest pure form.
-His methodology constantly encourages dance artists to search for movement impulses that are urgent and necessary and that are coming from a primal and instinctive origin, moving away from pre-made movement structures and that entice discovery.
+However instead of merely passing on techniques, Jean’s teaching is more focused on the thinking and decision process that accompanies the movements.
+His methodology constantly encourages dance artists to search for movement impulses that are urgent and necessary and that are coming from a primal and instinctive origin, moving away from pre-made movement structures, broadening the spectrum of possibilities that the body can offer.
 His professional classes and workshops are designed to help participants to develop their ability to listen to their body's sensorial impulses in order to support their performance skills as creative movement practitioners.

 Jean's work with undergraduates has produced a lasting effect with the dancers with whom he has worked,